Vegetable casserole with dumplings

-This wholesome one pot is perfect for cold January nights – simple enough to whip up after the festivities of Christmas, but smart enough to serve to friends.
+This wholesome warming one-pot vegetarian casserole is perfect for cold January nights.
+It's full of beans, celeriac and topped with fluffy dumplings.
+This wholesome one pot is perfect for cold nights – simple enough to whip up quickly, but smart enough to serve to friends.

 For the stew